jquery404/ccrpg/README.md

 # ccrpg
-The Community Currency Role Play Game
+*SWEN 422: The Community Currency Role Play Game*
-*International XR Workshop 2021 demo*

 “The Community Currency Role Play”, which is currently played in two rounds using pen and paper.
 The objectives of the game are to create awareness of money